m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 ![](https://assets.omscs.io/1A8906A1-E16C-43DF-9871-15CA746AA16A.png)

 Our arithmetic capabilities are not limited to just operations between ndarrays and scalar values.
 We can also perform operations that combine two ndarrays.
-Let’s create a second ndarray `b`.
+Let's create a second ndarray `b`.

 ```python
 a = np.array([